kketevani/kkapanadze/content/_index.md

 show_social_links: true

 description: "
 <br><br>  My name is Ketevani Kapanadze.
-I am a postdoctoral researcher on [EqualStrength](https://equalstrength.eu), at Charles University, Faculty of Law.

-<br><br> I have obtained Ph.D. in Economics and Econometrics from CERGE-EI.
+I am a research fellow at the European Research University (ERUNI) in Prague.
+I obtained Ph.D. in Economics and Econometrics from CERGE-EI.

-<br> I am a member of CERGE-EI Foundation Teaching Fellow (NY, USA) and the National Institute for Research on the Socioeconomic Impacts of Disease and Systemic Risks (SYRI).
+<br><br> I am a member of CERGE-EI Foundation Teaching Fellow (NY, USA) and the National Institute for Research on the Socioeconomic Impacts of Disease and Systemic Risks (SYRI).

-<br><br> My research interests lie at the intersection of economic geography, remote sensing, and European spatial and racial segregation.
+<br><br> My research interests lie at the intersection of economic geography, remote sensing, regional economics and spatial segregations within Europe.
 <br><br> I enjoy working with large datasets and employ modern techniques to crawl data and create databases from open sources.
 I also work with remotely sensed images and use unconventional data sources for economic analysis - daytime & nighttime satellite images."

 text_align_left: true